Patrick Wisdom Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in the league.
+- The Nationals' 4.36 team ERA ranks 15th across all MLB pitching staffs.

-- The Nationals have a 4.48 team ERA that ranks 17th across all MLB pitching staffs.
+- Nationals pitchers combine to surrender 34 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Nationals pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).
+- Corbin gets the start for the Nationals, his seventh of the season.
+He is 1-4 with a 5.74 ERA and 21 strikeouts through 31 1/3 innings pitched.

-- Irvin will make his first start of the season for the Nationals.
+- The lefty last pitched on Saturday against the Pittsburgh Pirates, when he went 5 1/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.